more yuletide ardkore jungle tekno donchaknow

 EQP Music, Rough Tone Records

-And lo and behold a sample from the Specials - "Why" - the same EP that produced the "No Sleep Raver" / 4 Hero sample, "Friday Night, Saturday Morning" being the other of the two B-sides to "Ghost Town"
+And lo and behold a sample from the Specials - "Why" - the same EP that produced the "No Sleep Raver" / 4 Hero sample, "Friday Night, Saturday Morning" being the other of the two B-sides to "Ghost Town".
+On TNT's "Till the Last Sucker Drops" on the EQP label.

 EQP's real claim to fame, this demented tune